xyshuai/LLM-generated-reference-checker/README.md

 - Academic writing
 - Paper submission
 - Report writing
-- Academic misconduct investigation

 You should verify each reference through authoritative channels (journal websites, publisher sites, library databases, etc.).

 ### Input Format Limitations

-- The tool has optimized parsing compatibility for common formats (APA, Harvard, Chicago, IEEE, ACM, MLA, Vancouver), but:
+- The tool has optimized parsing compatibility for common formats (APA, Harvard, Chicago, IEEE, ACM, MLA), but:
   - If input format severely deviates from these mainstream formats
   - Or mixes multiple styles, incomplete information, incorrect symbols
 - Parsing results and subsequent matching will be affected
 - For such inputs, the tool's status (especially `ambiguous` and `unverified`) requires more careful interpretation and manual verification

-### Not a Tool for Judging Paper Quality or Academic Misconduct
+### Not a Tool for Judging Reference Quality

-This project is NOT designed to:
-- Accuse a paper of academic misconduct
-- Determine whether an author fabricated references

-Any qualitative judgments based on this tool's output require more comprehensive evidence and professional judgment.
+- Any qualitative judgments based on this tool's output require more comprehensive evidence and professional judgment.
 This project assumes no related responsibility.

 ### Using This Project Implies Your Agreement to the Following Terms

 - You understand and accept the limitations of this tool
 - You will not use this tool's results as the sole basis to accuse others or make decisions with serious consequences
-- The authors and contributors of this project assume no legal or moral responsibility for any consequences arising from misuse or over-reliance on this tool's results
+- The contributors of this project assume no legal or moral responsibility for any consequences arising from misuse or over-reliance on this tool's results

 ---

 ## Acknowledgments & Suggestions

 - If you use LLMs only to help "convert formats," this tool can serve as a safety net for post-conversion self-checking
-- If you want this project to support more citation formats or other databases (such as PubMed, Semantic Scholar, etc.), please submit an Issue or Pull Request on GitHub
+- If you want this project to support more citation formats or other databases (such as PubMed, Semantic Scholar, etc.), Please give us your suggestions!
-- Before using this project, please confirm that your institution or journal allows the use of automated tools to assist with reference organization and verification

 **We hope this project helps you maintain strict quality control over references while using LLMs.**

 ---

-## License

-[Add your license information here, e.g., MIT License]

-## Contact

-[Add your contact information or link to GitHub Issues]